climate-action-kits/pxt-fwd-edu/ms-risingsea-modify.md

 ## Modify Step 3
 Let's set up data logging to track sea water rise.

 Data logging will let us compare how much ice has melted, to how much our ocean is rising.
-This data can help us identifiy patterns, like differences between land and sea ice, or how temperature affects the speed of ice melting.
+This data can help us identify patterns, like differences between land and sea ice, or how temperature affects the speed of ice melting.

 ## Modify Step 4
 We can use the blocks from the [Data Logger Extension](https://microbit.org/get-started/user-guide/data-logging/) to record sea water level as ice melts.